 The FAFSA questions ask for information about you (your name, date of birth, address, etc.) and about your financial situation.
 Depending on your circumstances, you might need your Social Security number, your parents’ Social Security number, your driver’s license number, and/or tax returns.
 All applicants for federal student aid are considered either “independent” or “dependent.”
 Dependent students are required to include information about their parents on the FAFSA.
 If you have questions about your dependency status or need more information, please visit https://studentaid.ed.gov/sa/fafsa/filling-out/dependency - Other Financial Aid Links

-- Student CARES Act Required Reporting
+- Student CARES/HEERF Required Reporting

 The College has also signed a Certificate of Agreement assuring that the institution may use up to 50 % of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Relief for the Institution to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus so long as such costs do not include payment to contractors for the provision of pre-enrollment recruitment activities, including marketing and advertising; endowments; or capital outlays associated with facilities related to athletics, sectarian instruction or religious worship (collectively referred to as “Recipient’s Institutional Costs”.

-396 students at Johnson College are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants under Section 18004(a)(1) of the CARES Act for expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance such as food, housing, course materials, technology, health care, and child care).
-As of December 31, 2020, 391 of students have received an Emergency Financial Aid Grant under Section 18004(a)(1) of the CARES Act.
+Currently approximately 800 students at Johnson College are eligible to receive Emergency Financial Aid Grants to Students under the CRRSAA and ARP (a)(1) and (a)(4) programs.
+These grants are to be used for expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance such as food, housing, course materials, technology, health care, and child care).
+As of December 31, 2021, 548 of students have received an Emergency Financial Aid Grant.

-The CARES Act grants are available in amounts up to a maximum of $750 for full-time students and $350 for part-time students.
+The CARES Act grants were available in amounts up to a maximum of $750 for full-time students and $350 for part-time students.
 In order to receive CARES Act support, students must be U.S. citizens and eligible to receive Title IV federal financial aid, normally supported through filing the FAFSA.
 Students must attest to the need for the grant for the purposes required by the law.
 All current full-time and part-time students may apply.
 Please note that these grants may be subject to federal and state income tax.

-- Institutional CARES Act Required Reporting
+- Institutional CARES/HEERF Required Reporting

 *Special Conditions: In some instances, the Financial Aid Office can consider special circumstances (such as job loss) that are not reflected by information provided on the FAFSA.
 Contact the Financial Aid Office for the appropriate Professional Judgment forms.
 You will be required to submit supporting documentation before your situation is reviewed.